-Mitch McConnell Cancels Vote On Appeals Court Nominee Ryan Bounds Who Has A History Of Controversial Remarks
+Mitch McConnell Cancels Vote On Appeals Court Nominee Ryan Bounds, Who Has A History Of Controversial Remarks

-Republican Senator Mitch McConnell canceled the vote on President Trump’s nominee for the 9th Circuit Court of Appeals Thursday upon realizing that there would not be a sufficient number of votes to support his nomination.
+Republican Senator Mitch McConnell canceled the vote on President Trump’s nominee for the 9th Circuit Court of Appeals on Thursday upon realizing that there would not be a sufficient number of votes to support his nomination.
 The Hill reports that a vote was expected at 1:45 p.m.
 Thursday.
-McConnell appeared on the Senate floor about 2:30 p.m. and announced, “The nomination will be withdrawn.”
+McConnell appeared on the Senate floor about 2:30 p.m. and announced the nomination would be withdrawn.

 With the absence of Senator John McCain, Republicans hold a slim 51-49 majority in the Senate.
 Due to some controversial comments made by Bounds in the early 1990s, he wasn’t expected to receive any votes from Democratic members of the Senate, so his successful nomination required the support of every Republican senator.
-Senator Tim Scott of South Carolina indicated Thursday that he didn’t yet have enough information to decide whether or not he would vote for Bounds’ nomination.
-He told reporters, “I was taking my time to go through all of the material.
-The information I had was insufficient for me to be a ‘yes’ vote.”
+Senator Tim Scott of South Carolina indicated on Thursday that he didn’t yet have enough information to decide whether or not he would vote for Bounds’ nomination.

+“I was taking my time to go through all of the material.
+The information I had was insufficient for me to be a ‘yes’ vote,” he told reporters.

-Florida Senator Marco Rubio had told Scott that he would also vote ‘no’ on Bounds as a show of support for him.
-With two ‘no’ votes from the Republicans, Bounds’ nomination would have failed.
+Florida Senator Marco Rubio had told Scott that he would also vote no on Bounds as a show of support for him.
+With two no votes from the Republicans, Bounds’ nomination would have failed.
 Mitch McConnell opted to cancel the vote and withdraw the nomination instead.
-A Republican source indicated that other Republicans had voiced concerns over the nomination as well and that with Scott and Rubio voting no, it would likely have “broke the dam” and encouraged them to also vote no. Senate Majority Whip John Cornyn of Texas said, “There was some objections raised… that couldn’t be resolved in the short time we had.”
+A Republican source indicated that other Republicans had voiced concerns over the nomination as well and that with Scott and Rubio voting no, it would likely have “broke the dam” and encouraged them to also vote no.

+“There was some objections raised… that couldn’t be resolved in the short time we had,” Senate Majority Whip John Cornyn of Texas said.

 The White House withdraws the nomination of Circuit Court hopeful Ryan Bounds over his racially insensitive writing https://t.co/M1w3fDlXMK pic.twitter.com/WAaDiTfl2S